MionKit/mion/packages/client/README.md

 ## Handling Errors

-When a remote route call fails, it always throws a `PublicError` this can be the error from the route or any other error thrown from the route's hooks.
+When a remote route call fails, it always throws a `RpcError` this can be the error from the route or any other error thrown from the route's hooks.

-All the `methods` operations: `call`, `validate`, `prefill`, `removePrefill` are async and throw a `PublicError` if something fails including validation and serialization.
+All the `methods` operations: `call`, `validate`, `prefill`, `removePrefill` are async and throw a `RpcError` if something fails including validation and serialization.

-As catch blocks are always of type `any`, the Type guard `isPublicError` can be used to check the correct type of the error.
+As catch blocks are always of type `any`, the Type guard `isRpcError` can be used to check the correct type of the error.

 ```ts
 // examples/handling-errors.ts